MicrosoftDocs/biztalk-docs/his/core/enterprise-single-sign-on3.md

 ---
-description: "Learn more about: Enterprise Single Sign-On"
+description: "Learn about the menu commands that are used to configure and run Enterprise Single Sign-On (SSO)."
 title: "Enterprise Single Sign-On3 | Microsoft Docs" ms.custom: ""
 ms.date: "11/30/2017"